danielmoraes/clrs/README.md

 # CLRS Third Edition Solutions

-These are my personal solutions of the problems from Introdution to Algorithms, Third Edition.
+These are my personal solutions for the problems from Introdution to Algorithms, Third Edition.

 The compiled PDF is [available on my website](http://clrs.dmoraes.org).